 Cross-sectional data from 3083 adolescents aged 13 to 15 years from the Danish contribution to the cross-national study Health Behaviour in School-aged Children (HBSC) were used.
-We identified and developed items, addressed content and face validity through interviews, and examined the criterion-related construct validity of the scales using graphical loglinear Rasch models (GLLRM).
+We identified and developed items, tested the face validity through interviews, and examined the criterion-related construct validity of the scales using graphical loglinear Rasch models (GLLRM).

 The three scales each comprised three to five face valid items.
-The powerlessness scale reflected the adolescent’s expectancy as to whether his/her behavior can determine the outcome or reinforcement he/she seeks.
-The meaninglessness scale reflected the expectancy as to whether satisfactory predictions regarding the effects of one’s behavior are possible.
-Finally, the social isolation scale reflected whether the adolescent had a low expectancy for inclusion and social acceptance.
-All scales contained some uniform local dependency and differential item functioning.
+All scales contained some local dependency and differential item functioning.
 However, only to a limited degree, which could be accounted for using GLLRM.
-Thus the scales fitted GLLRMs and can therefore be considered to be essentially construct valid and essentially objective.
+When using GLLRM the scales fitted a Rasch model and the scales are therefore essentially construct valid and essentially objective.

-The three alienation scales appear to be content and face valid and fulfill the psychometric properties of a good construct valid reflective scale.
-This suggests that the scales may be appropriate in future large-scale surveys to examine the relation between alienation and a range of adolescent health outcomes such as health, behavior and wellbeing.
+The three alienation scales each fulfil the psychometric properties of a good reflective scale.
+This suggests that the scales may be appropriate in future studies to examine the relation between alienation and a range of adolescent health outcomes such as health, behavior, well-being and quality of life.

 - Signe Boe RayceSvend KreinerMogens Trab DamsgaardTine NielsenBjørn Holstein